1. Do I have to breastfeed for an entire year?

 “A woman’s uterus takes about six weeks to return to normal size and for her cervix to close back up.
 The physical timeline for a woman’s body to heal “down there” is pretty much the same, no matter how she gives birth.” says Healthline.

-Rule of thumb is to generally wait until you are cleared by your doctor and then when you feel you are ready.
+Rule of thumb is to generally wait until you are cleared by your doctor and then when YOU feel you are ready.
 With my second I had a 3rd degree tear, about 30 stitches, and could hardly sit down.
 I waited to have my first “cattle-prodding the oyster ditch with the lap rocket” session until about 3-4 months.
+Kiss my butt hubby.

 11. Breastfeeding is not working out and I have tried everything what are my other options?